ElsonJian/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the website.
 - Had trouble with figuring out how to apply the images to the game-img class

 ## License